You don't have any saved vehicles!

 Look for this link on your favorites:

 Once you've saved some vehicles, you can view them here at any time.

-The Honda Civic LX trim is the base.
+The Honda Civic LX trim is the base model option in the Civic lineup.
 It comes outfitted with a 2.0L 4-cylinder engine that produces 158 horsepower and 138 lb-ft of torque, and is mated to the Continuously Variable Transmission (CVT).

 The interior features the 5-inch Color LCD display that gives access to the media options.
 The LX also comes standard with Honda Sensing®, which includes features like the Collision Mitigation Braking System™, Lane Departure Warning, Adaptive Cruise Control with Low-Speed Follow, and more!

 The Civic Sport includes the previously mentioned engine and is mated to the same Continuously Variable Transmission.
 However, the CVT in the Civic Sport also comes with Paddle Shifters to give drivers a more hands-on performance experience.
 Besides this, some of the biggest differences between the Sport and the Civic LX are the interior features.

 The Sport adds the 7-inch High-Resolution Electrostatic touchscreen display with customizable feature settings, as well as an 8-speaker sound system.
 This trim upgrade also includes crucial features for today’s driver, like Apple CarPlay™, Android Auto™, and HondaLink®.
 The multimedia system within the Civic Sport also includes an SMS Text Message Function that makes it safer to send messages while behind the wheel.

 So, if you’re looking for enhanced connection and mobile device integration, the Civic Sport could be a great option for you.